MahmutRuzi/mahmutruzi.github.io/_posts/2021-02-07-What-is-superhydrophobicity.md

 </div>

-Commercial superhydrophobic coatings generally comes with two separate parts.
-The base coating is a cocktail of adhesives and other chemicals, and the top coating is a solution of nanoparticles dispersed in a liquid that easily dries.
-As the name suggests, you apply the base coating first then the top coating.
-The top coating is the most important one, and probably expensive, whereas the base coating is essentially a layer of adhesive that holds the surface and the nanoparticles together so it does not easily come off.
-The nanoparticles used are generally silica, similar to sand and quartz, except they’re much smaller in size, only one thousands of the thickness of a human hair, and their surfaces are modified with hydrophobic molecules, molecules that ‘hate’ water.
+The coatings generally come in two parts: a base coating and a top coating.
+The base coating is a mixture of adhesives and other chemicals, and the top coating is a solution of nanoparticles suspended in a liquid that dries easily.
+The top coating is the most important and likely the most expensive, while the base coating is simply a layer of adhesive that holds the surface and nanoparticles together.
+The nanoparticles used are usually made of silica and are modified with hydrophobic molecules, which "hate" water.

-When the hydrophobic nanoparticles are sprayed and dried, they form a thin layer that looks smooth to the naked eye but is very coarse on microscopic scale.
-When a droplet of water is placed, only the ‘hill’s of the coarse surface touches the water whereas ‘pockets’ of air is trapped between the ‘valleys’ and the water droplet.
-A water droplet sitting on a superhydrophobic coated surface is supported by water-hating hydrophobic nanoparticles and ‘pockets’ of air that water does not like.
-Furthermore, the air, to disappointment of water, always tries to encircle.
+When the hydrophobic nanoparticles are sprayed and dried, they form a thin layer that appears smooth to the naked eye but is very rough on a microscopic level.
+When a droplet of water is placed on the coated surface, only the "hills" of the rough surface come into contact with the water while "pockets" of air are trapped in the "valleys."
+The water droplet is supported by the hydrophobic nanoparticles and the "pockets" of air, which water does not like.
+The air also tries to encircle the droplet.
-The water molecule can not just sit there !
-It stands up, by curling, and tries to rise up !
-Unfortunately, gravity kicks in.
-The droplet beads up and tries to fly away, so close, only if a bit more energy, but eventually caves in.

-The bead-like shape of water droplets on a superhydrophobic surface is the result of a struggle and negotiation between various forces.
-Water droplets on such surfaces are susceptible to even tiny bit of forces, like wind or gravity that can blow it away or carry it off from the surface.
+The water molecule cannot just sit there, so it stands up and tries to rise up.
+However, gravity takes over and the droplet beads up and tries to fly away.
+The bead-like shape of water droplets on a superhydrophobic surface is the result of the interaction between various forces.
+Water droplets on these surfaces are sensitive to even small forces such as wind or gravity that can blow them away or carry them off the surface.
-.<span id="more-10287"></span>

-Besides being repellent to water, superhydrophobic coatings also repels dust and dirt.
-Hydrophobic surfaces does exist in nature, including leafs of most plants, butterfly wings, and goose feathers.
-You can see bead-up droplets on leafs after rain or dew.
-Superhydrophobic surface are the extreme case of being hydrophobic, and also present in nature, such as lotus leaf which actually inspired scientist and engineers to fabricate artificial ones that have practical application.
+In addition to repelling water, superhydrophobic coatings also repel dust and dirt.
+Hydrophobic surfaces can be found in nature, such as on the leaves of most plants, butterfly wings, and goose feathers.
+You may have noticed bead-like droplets on leaves after rain or dew.
+Superhydrophobic surfaces are the extreme version of hydrophobic surfaces and can also be found in nature, such as on lotus leaves, which inspired scientists and engineers to create artificial ones with practical application potential.
-I hope you got something by reading this piece.
-If you have any comments or questions, please fire away.

 **Some easy readings on superhydrophobic surfaces:**